ysfchn/dymo-bluetooth/README.md

 ## Usage

-There is a small CLI to print image files to a nearby printer.
+There is a CLI provided with the module to print images to the first found printer nearby.

 ```
 python -m dymo_bluetooth --help